Archiving an issue

 To export the list of archived issues, you must be a Jira System Administrator.

 The filters available allow you to limit the number of exported issues so that they are easier to read in your export file.
-You can use both or either of them.
-To export the total of archived issues, leave the defaults.

 Alternatively, you can use REST API.
 If you want to export issues using the REST API run the following command: